StormCheatPvP/YAPL_Trainer/README.md

 # YAPL_Trainer
-New cheat of KoGaMa Launcher
+New cheat of KoGaMa Web Version